alchemyplatform/nft-api-example/README.md

 ### Overview

-This repo demonstrates three ways to use the Alchemy NFT api.
+This repo demonstrates three ways to use the Alchemy NFT API.

-### Fetch all the NFTs that belong to an address.
+### (Recents View) Fetch all the NFTs that belong to an address.

 Fetches a paginated list of NFT's owned by the given address.
 You can use this function to display all of the user's NFTs in a list view.
 For example you might have the user connect their wallet via metamask and then direct them to a page where they can see all their NFTs.
 All you have to do is put the user's wallet address into this function and you will get back an array of NFTs that you can render.
 Each NFT will have an image uri that you can render along with the title of the NFT.